- Scientific name: Dasyatis pastinaca

 When human skin is pierced by a stingray’s stinger obvious pain is caused by the physical damage to the skin.
-However, the venom causes the wound to become inflamed and it can go on to cause symptoms such as headaches, nausea, dizziness, and diarrhea.
+The venom then causes the wound to become inflamed and it can go on to cause symptoms such as headaches, nausea, dizziness, and diarrhea.
 Further problems can be caused when fragments of the stinger, or even the whole stinger itself, can snap off inside of the victim and require medical attention to be removed.
-Wounds caused by a stingray also bleed for a long time, although there is no scientific evidence of an anti-hemoglobin agent being contained within the venom.
-The pain is at its most intense for the first hour after the attack, but can persist for several days.
+Wounds caused by a stingray also bleed for a long time, although there is no scientific evidence of an anti-haemoglobin agent being contained within the venom.
+The pain is at its most intense for the first hour after the attack but can persist for several days.
 The venom of a stingray is similar to that of a weever fish in that it is protein-based, and is destroyed by heat.
 Affected body parts are therefore placed into hot water to ease the pain and minimise the impact of the venom.